Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: High-redshift quiescent galaxies in simulations and observations

 \section{High-redshift quiescent galaxies in simulations and observations}

-In this work we use the IllustrisTNG and Magneticum suites of hydrodynamical simulations.
-We focus on simulations with a large enough volume to host a decent amount of quiescent galaxies at $z\approx2.7$ and a high enough resolution for a morphological analysis.
-In the following we briefly introduce the simulations.
-Their most important parameters are listed in Table~\ref{tab:simulations_general} and we refer to the relevant publications listed below for a more throughout description.
+In this work we compare observational results on very distant quiescent galaxies with theoretical counterparts from the IllustrisTNG and Magneticum suites of hydrodynamical simulations.
+We focus on simulations with a large enough volume to host a large enough number of massive galaxies at $z\approx2.7$ and a high enough resolution for a morphological analysis.
+As mentioned in Section~\ref{sec:intro}, we also consider, wherever possible and appropriate, a comparison with results from the semi-analytic model GAEA.
+In the following we briefly introduce the simulations used here.
+Some of their basic properties are listed in Table~\ref{tab:simulations_general} and we refer to the relevant publications listed below for a throughout description and specific details.